-3.3.2 MEPS Panel 24 Weight Development Process
+3.3.2 MEPS Panel 26 Weight Development Process

-The person-level weight for MEPS Panel 24 was developed using the 2019 full-year weight for an individual as a "base" weight for survey participants present in 2019.
-For key, in-scope members who joined an RU some time in 2020 after being out-of-scope in 2019, the initially assigned person-level weight was the corresponding 2019 family weight.
-The weighting process included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2020 used for the MEPS Panel 23 weights for key, responding persons in-scope on December 31, 2020.
-The six standard variables employed for Panel 23 raking (education level, census region, MSA status, race/ethnicity, sex, and age) were also used for Panel 24 raking.
-Similar to Panel 23, the Panel 24 final weight for key, responding persons not in-scope on December 31, 2020 but in-scope earlier in the year was the nonresponse-adjusted person weight without raking.
+The person-level weight for MEPS Panel 26 was developed by using the 2021 full-year weight as a "base" weight for survey participants present in 2022.

+For Key, in-scope members who joined an RU at some time in 2022 after being out of scope in 2021, the initially assigned person-level weight was the corresponding 2021 family weight.
+The weighting process also included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to the same population control figures for December 2022 used for the Panel 24 weight for Key, responding persons in scope on December 31, 2022.
+The same six variables used for Panel 24 raking (education level, Census region, MSA status, race/ethnicity, sex, and age) were also used for Panel 26 raking.
+Similar to Panel 24, the Panel 26 final weight for Key, responding persons not in scope on December 31, 2022 but in scope earlier in the year was the nonresponse-adjusted person weight without raking.

-Note that the 2019 full-year weight that was used as the base weight for Panel 24 was derived as follows; adjustment of the 2019 MEPS Round 1 weight for nonresponse over the remaining data collection rounds in 2019; and raking the resulting nonresponse adjusted weight to December 2019 population control figures.
+Note that the 2021 full-year weight that was used as the base weight for Panel 26 was derived using the 2021 MEPS Round 1 weight and reflected adjustment for nonresponse over the remaining data collection rounds in 2021 as well as raking to the December 2021 population control figures.

-3.3.3 MEPS Panel 25 Weight Development Process
+3.3.3 MEPS Panel 27 Weight Development Process

-The person-level weight for MEPS Panel 25 was developed using the 2020 MEPS Round 1 person-level weight as a "base" weight.
-The MEPS Round 1 weights incorporated the following components: the original household probability of selection for the NHIS, use of a subsample of the NHIS panels and quarters reserved for MEPS, an adjustment for NHIS nonresponse, the probability of selection for MEPS from NHIS responding households, adjustment for nonresponse at the dwelling unit level for Round 1, and poststratification to control figures at the person level obtained from the March CPS of the corresponding year.
-For key, in-scope members who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
+The person-level weight for Panel 27 was developed using the 2022 Round 1 person-level weight as a "base" weight.
+The Round 1 weights incorporated the following components: the original household probability of selection for the NHIS and for the NHIS subsample reserved for the MEPS, an adjustment for NHIS nonresponse, the probability of selection for MEPS from the NHIS, an adjustment for nonresponse at the dwelling unit level for Round 1, and raking to control figures at the person level obtained from the March CPS of the corresponding year.
+For Key, in-scope members who joined an RU after Round 1, the Round 1 DU weight served as a "base" weight.

-The weighting process also included an adjustment for nonresponse over the remaining data collection rounds in 2020 as well as raking to the same population control figures for December 2020 used for the MEPS Panel 23 and Panel 24 weights for key, responding persons in-scope on December 31, 2020.
-The six standard variables employed for Panel 23 and Panel 24 raking (educational attainment of the reference person, census region, MSA status, race/ethnicity, sex, and age) were also used for Panel 25.
-The event-based raking dimension used for Panel 23 was not employed for Panel 25.
-Similar to Panel 23 and Panel 24, the Panel 25 final weight for key, responding persons who were not in-scope on December 31, 2020 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.
+The weighting process also included an adjustment for nonresponse over the remaining data collection rounds in 2022 as well as raking to the same population control figures for December 2022 that were used for the Panel 24 and Panel 26 weights for Key, responding persons in scope on December 31, 2022.
+The same six variables used for Panel 24 and Panel 26 raking (education level of the reference person, Census region, MSA status, race/ethnicity, sex, and age) were also used for Panel 27 raking.
+Similar to Panel 24 and Panel 26, the Panel 27 final weight for Key, responding persons who were not in scope on December 31, 2022 but were in scope earlier in the year was the nonresponse-adjusted person weight without raking.

-3.3.4 The Final Weight for 2020
+3.3.4 The Final Weight for 2022